 In college I interned at Marvel, DC, and Late Night with Conan O’Brien.
 After graduation I joined the staff of Wizard magazine.
-In 2007, I began publishing Dose, a black-and-white humor anthology, followed shortly thereafter by the historical epic Hannibal Goes to Rome.
+In 2007, I began publishing Dose, a black-and-white humor anthology, followed shortly thereafter by the historical epic Hannibal Goes to Rome (drawn by the inimitable Mauro Vargas).
 Hannibal was picked up by Image Comics’ Shadowline Studios following its strong run in DC’s Zuda competition.
-That same year witnessed the superhero conspiracy Invisible, Inc. (now called Indelible, Inc.), and Heist, the story of the world’s greatest supervillain (co-created with Josh Elder).
+That same year some artist friends and I put out the superhero conspiracy Invisible, Inc. (now called Indelible, Inc.), and Heist, the story of the world’s greatest supervillain (co-created with Josh Elder).

-From 2012 to 2015 I was the editor and producer of CBS Local’s Man Cave Daily (believe me, I tried to get the name changed to no avail, but I like to think we rose above expectations most of the time), and from 2016 to 2019 I was a senior editor at Thrillist.
-I put in my notice there to give freelance a full-time go and conclude some of my earlier comic book stories.
-Once in a while you’ll find me performing stand-up around NYC.
+From 2012 to 2015 I was the editor and producer of CBS Local’s Man Cave Daily (believe me, I tried to get the name changed…though I like to think we rose above expectations most of the time), and from 2016 to 2019 I was a senior editor at Thrillist and other Group Nine Media branded content.
+I put in my notice to return to freelancing full-time while concluding some of my earlier comic book scripts.
+(It’s going pretty well!)
+I’m currently doing most of my work for comedy writing for 1-900-HOTDOG while enthusing over food and booze at Tasting Table.
+In non-plague years, you’ll find me performing stand-up around NYC.

 But mostly I ride bikes and eat tacos.